unoabraham/blog/content/post/Microsoft-surface-hub-2.md

 format: aside

 ---
-The <a href="https://www.youtube.com/watch?v=7DbslbKsQSk" target="_blank" rel="noopener">Microsoft Surface Hub 2</a> is mighty impressive.
+The Microsoft Surface Hub 2 is mighty impressive.
 Cannot wait for the day when my TV and monitor can do the same.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7DbslbKsQSk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>